12 Things Every Groom Should Know Before His Wedding Night

 There are two camps when it comes to sexual matters before the wedding: Dating couples who can’t stop talking about sex and those who get hives just thinking about the subject.

-You want to be somewhere in the middle: Frank but not overly consumed.
+You want to be somewhere in the middle: Frank and honest, not overly consumed.

 The best time to start talking about sex is when the pressure is low, not on your wedding night.

-But these discussions, coupled with premarital counseling and OB-GYN (Obstetrician-Gynecologist) visit, presented natural opportunities to better understand each other: We examined expectations, dispelled anxieties, and ate delicious cake.
+But these discussions, coupled with premarital counseling and OB-GYN (Obstetrician-Gynecologist) visit, presented natural opportunities to better understand each other: We examined expectations, addressed anxieties, enjoyed laughter and indulged in plenty of tea and cake.

 Pro Wedding Night Tips For Grooms

 • Don’t make assumptions.
 Talk about your expectations, anxieties, and fears.
-Begin to get comfortable talking about sex in broad terms so you can normalize intimate conversations in your relationship.
+Begin to get comfortable talking about sex so you can normalize intimate conversations in your relationship.

 • If you sense a point of ignorance, fear, or anxiety, have an exact conversation about it: don’t assume it will fade away on its own.